nwisbeta/github.io/pages/app_design/layout.md

 Use a consistent layout across similar pages and components (WCAG 2.1, Material.io, iOS Human Interface Guidelines), using the same layout for the menu buttons, access points, profile, and Home button across multiple pages.

-Provide navigation menus at the top and bottom of each page (see Navigation > Menus).
+Provide navigation menus at the top and bottom of each page - see [Menus](/menus.html).

-Where search functionality is present, position the search bar at the top centre of each page (see Navigation > Search).
+Where search functionality is present, position the search bar at the top centre of each page - see [Search](/search.html).

 <div class="col-sm-12">
 	<div class="row">